 L I N E A G E S

 These institutions, organizations, and individuals shape and influence my eclectic path, formally and informally.
 Some of these relationships are intimate and embodied, others distant and/or virtual, and the list of my teachers within each institution is too long to include here.
-Ultimately this list is simply meant to give you a flavoring of my philosophical orientation, interest, and a snap shot of my education.
+Ultimately this list is simply meant to give you a flavoring of my philosophical orientation, interest, and a snap shot of my educational experience.
 I consider these lineages as influences and do not subscribe blindly to any one tradition.
 However, I am deeply grateful for the generosity with which all of these rivers of knowledge flow to and through me – and I invite and encourage you to explore these resources and support these people!

 Note – this list doesn’t include all the authors of books that rock my world, but a select few authors/teachers who have really shifted my perspective in a critical way.
 Also, I want to give a shout out to the free resource of YouTube presentations that have floated me through passages where I had a strong desire to learn but no cash to pay for education.